Skip to content

 Our Scoring

 The soundness score of 40 reflects that the Anthropic Principle is genuinely scientifically valid as an observational framework.
-The WAP is almost trivially true and is a useful tool in cosmology - Steven Weinberg’s successful prediction of the cosmological constant demonstrates its practical value.
+The WAP is almost trivially true and is a useful tool in cosmology - Steven Weinberg’s successful prediction of the cosmological constant shows its practical value.
 The score is not higher because the stronger versions (SAP, PAP, FAP) are speculative and empirically unsupported, and the principle’s metaphysical implications are genuinely ambiguous.
 As an observation, it is sound.
-As a guide to whether God exists, it is indeterminate.
-The score of 40 reflects this mixture: a solid observational core surrounded by contested philosophical extensions.
+As a guide to whether God exists, it is undetermined.
+The score of 40 reflects this mix: a solid observational core surrounded by contested philosophical extensions.